 Notes

-*To reduce the chances of filling leaking out of pastries, refrigerate uncovered for 20 minutes before brushing with egg wash and baking (this step is optional).
+*To prevent leaking out of pastries, refrigerate uncovered for 20 minutes before brushing with egg wash and baking (this step is optional).

 Nutrition Per Serving